AndreiTekin/Angular-TaskApp/README.md

 <h2>Project description:</h2>

-This project is  task management web application that allows users to log in to a customized portal and organize/manage tasks built on using MEAN stack
+This project is a task management web application that allows users to log in to a customized portal and organize/manage tasks built on using MEAN stack

 Some notable elements of the app: